Eat a Bowl of Tea: Plot summary

 Eat a Bowl of Tea begins by describing newlyweds Ben Loy and Mei Oi sleeping peacefully in their bed in New York City.
 They are abruptly awakened by a prostitute ringing the doorbell.
 Ben Loy, ashamed of his pre-marital history with prostitutes, lies to protect his secret from his "innocent, pure" wife.

 The story then jumps backwards several months to the "Money Come" gambling house and the men who spend their days there: Wah Gay, Lee Gong, Chong Loo and Ah Song.
 The text depicts the close friendship between Wah Gay and Lee Gong (both Chinese immigrants with wives back in Guangdong (Canton)), and a conversation concerning their unmarried children ensues.
 Upon learning that Wah Gay has a marriageable son (Ben Loy) here in the States, Lee Gong spies on him at his restaurant and decides that he is the right man for his daughter (Mei Oi), who is still in China.
 He and Wah Gay decide that Ben Loy will go to China and bring back Mei Oi as his bride.
 The two men write their wives (Lau Shee and Jung Shee) in anticipation.

 Although Ben Loy seems to be the epitome of a "good boy," he has a secret life.
 When he is not busy working at the restaurant (in the fictional suburb of Stanton, Connecticut), he and his roommate Chin Yuen visit white prostitutes in New York City, a habit Ben Loy picked up while serving in the Army during World War II.
-Ben Loy becomes addicted to these sexual flings, often sleeping with numerous prostitutes in a night.
+Ben Loy becomes addicted to these sexual flings, often having sex with numerous prostitutes in a night.
 Without the permission of his father – who wants Ben Loy to stay in Stanton, away from the temptations of New York – Ben Loy and Chin Yuen move to an apartment on Manhattan's Catherine Street.

 When Wah Gay approaches Ben Loy about going to Sunwei, China to find a bride, Ben Loy is skeptical and unwilling.
 But he eventually warms to the idea of bringing a bride with him back to America and raising a family, and he assents to his family's wish.
 When he meets Mei Oi in China, he decides that he made the right decision – he is immediately enthralled by her beauty and pleased by her modesty and courtesy.
 After such ceremonial practices as the employment of matchmakers and the approval of the Fourth Uncle, the families plan a traditional wedding.
 Their Chinese wedding is mirrored by a Chinese wedding banquet back in Chinatown.